ludocode/pottery/include/pottery/lifecycle/README.md

 ## Move

-Almost all dynamic containers (those that own their contained objects) must have a way to move elements.
+Most dynamic containers (those that own their contained objects) require a way to move values.
 They require that at least one of the parameters in this section be defined.

 ### `MOVE`

-- `MOVE`, expression matching `void(CONTEXT_TYPE context, REF_TYPE to, REF_TYPE from)`
+An expression matching `void(CONTEXT_TYPE context, REF_TYPE to, REF_TYPE from)`.

-Moves the given element from storage at `from` to storage at `to`.
+Moves the given value from storage at `from` to storage at `to`.
 The value pointed `to` is uninitialized (but default-constructed), and the value pointed `from` must be left uninitialized (but constructed, as its destructor will be run).

 Another name for this is "relocate".

 ### `MOVE_BY_VALUE`

-- `MOVE_BY_VALUE`, a flag

-Indicates that the type is movable by value.
+A flag indicating that the type is movable by value.
 This is implied by `BY_VALUE`.

 In C, this means `move()` is a simple assignment, or with `memcpy()` or equivalent for arrays of values.